w3f/Grants-Program/applications/hybrid.md

 ## Future Plans

-- hosting - The project needs to host indexes for all major Substrate chains, and to host the app itself.
+- hosting - The project needs to host indexes for all major Substrate chains.
+The frontend can be hosted as a traditional website and on IPFS.

 - improve dapp - explore how the event index can be used to better display the richness of the Polkadot ecosystem.